superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 ### 2. Embedding Images with Larger Models

-In our second experiment, we evaluate image embedding exclusively, and use [PyTorch Image Models](https://github.com/huggingface/pytorch-image-models) (timm) to embed each image.
-We investigate how an increase in the number of model parameters impacts the quality of the embeddings and the subsequent evaluation results.
-We use [ImageNet leaderboard](https://github.com/huggingface/pytorch-image-models/blob/main/results/results-imagenet-real.csv) within the timm repository serves to select models.
+In our second experiment, we use [PyTorch Image Models](https://github.com/huggingface/pytorch-image-models) (timm) to embed each image, and evaluate image embedding exclusively, looking at how an increase in the number of model parameters impacts the quality of the embeddings and the subsequent evaluation results.
+We select our models from [ImageNet leaderboard](https://github.com/huggingface/pytorch-image-models/blob/main/results/results-imagenet-real.csv) within the timm repository.
 We compare different sizes within the [EfficientNetV2](https://arxiv.org/pdf/2104.00298.pdf) family and include a [Vision Transformer](https://arxiv.org/pdf/2010.11929v2.pdf) (ViT) and its variants for contrast.

 ![](assets/use_cases/retrieval_from_image_and_text/table_embed_image_coco.png)

-Achieving the highest efficiency, the [caformer_m36](https://arxiv.org/pdf/2210.13452.pdf) model with approximately 56 million parameters attained an MRR score of 0.368.
-The EfficientNetv2 family, specifically the smallest model with around 21.5 million parameters, proved to be the second most effective method.
+On the COCO dataset, the [caformer_m36](https://arxiv.org/pdf/2210.13452.pdf) model, which has approximately 56 million parameters, achieved the highest efficiency with an MRR score of 0.368.
+The next most efficient models were the EfficientNetv2 family.
+Its smallest model, with around 21.5 million parameters, had the second highest MMR score, at 0.352.

 ![](assets/use_cases/retrieval_from_image_and_text/table_embed_image_oiv7.png)

-The smallest EfficientNetv2 model claimed the first position on the Open Images V7 dataset, with the caformer_m36 model securing the second spot, followed by the EfficientNetv2 family models of sizes m and l.
+The smallest EfficientNetv2 model was the most efficient performer on the Open Images V7 dataset, caformer_m36 came second, followed by the EfficientNetv2 model sizes m and l.

 The models' performance relative to each other remained consistent across datasets.
-Despite initial expectations of superior performance from the [Data-efficient Image Transformer models](https://arxiv.org/abs/2012.12877), attributed to their inductive biases from knowledge distillation, the experiments did not validate this assumption, resulting in these models occupying the last positions on both datasets.
+Despite initial expectations of superior performance from the [Data-efficient Image Transformer models](https://arxiv.org/abs/2012.12877), attributed to their inductive biases from knowledge distillation (@mor... we expected Data-efficient models to perform better/best because of their inductive biases... or they performed poorly because of these inductive biases?), the experiments did not validate this assumption, resulting in these models occupying the last positions on both datasets.

 ### 3. Embedding Both Images and Their Captions

-This approach integrates the embeddings from the first two scenarios using vector concatenation to form a combined embedding space.
-Here, we iterate through this space to retrieve the k nearest neighbors for each concatenated vector.
+Our third approach integrates embeddings from our first two experiments into a combined vector space using vector concatenation.
+We iterate through this space to retrieve the k nearest neighbors for each concatenated vector.

 ![](assets/use_cases/retrieval_from_image_and_text/table_embed_text_image.png)